 Your request for Plan benefits will be considered a claim for Plan benefits, and it will be subject to a full and fair review.
 If your claim is wholly or partially denied, the Plan Administrator will provide you with a written or electronic notification of the Plan's adverse determination.
 This written or electronic notification must be provided to you within a reasonable period of time, but not later than 90 days (except as provided below for disability claims) after the receipt of your claim by the Plan Administrator, unless the Plan Administrator determines that special circumstances require an extension of time for processing your claim.
-If the Plan Administrator determination of the initial 90-day period.
+If the Plan Administrator determines that an extension of time for processing is required, written notice of the extension will be furnished to you prior to the termination of the initial 90-day period.
 In no event will such extension exceed a period of 90 days from the end of such initial period.
 The extension notice will indicate the special circumstances requiring an extension of time and the date by which the Plan expects to render the benefit determination.